A rejection is nothing more than a necessary step in the pursuit of success.

 How will I overcome these obstacles?

-The obstacles you face can be real or imagined.
-In fact, when it comes to the fear of rejection, many of the obstacles you face are only in your head.
-And because they are in your head, you can most certainly overcome them as long as you’re honest with yourself and committed to making a change for the better.
+The obstacles you face can, of course, be real or imagined.
+In fact, when it comes to the fear of rejection, many of the obstacles you face are primarily in your head.
+And because they are in your head, you can most certainly overcome them as long as you’re honest with yourself and make a commitment to change.

 Time to Assimilate these Concepts